 IBS and Stress

 Whether you have IBS or not, you're probably familiar with the "butterflies in the stomach" that accompany public speaking, a college final, or other high-stakes events.
 Stress may trigger or worsen symptoms of IBS.
-This means that stress can be particularly problematic for people with IBS.
-IBS symptoms can cause stress, and stress can make the symptoms worse, leading to a vicious cycle.
+And the IBS symptoms can cause more stress leading to a vicious cycle.